 Posture support is important in preventing low back pain and leg problems.
 It is also important for nurses to maintain good posture for more endurance in completing everyday tasks.

 - Arch support

 According to Dr. Barbara Bergin, an orthopedic surgeon in Austin, Texas, the most important consideration for healthy shoe wear is arch support.
 High or low arches have been a common problem for most people so shoes with stable arch support are preferred.
 A great arch support will also add more comfort when you’re walking or running around a busy unit.

 - Prevention of fatigue-related problems

 Nurses are prone to developing health problems like arthritis, muscle cramps, and low back pain because they are always working on their feet.
 These problems can be easily prevented by wearing proper shoes for hospital work.

 - Speed and flexibility

 Just imagine wearing comfortable and lightweight shoes at work.
 It will be easier to move around, right?
-Wearing the best nursing shoes for your feet is critically important in completing as much tasks as possible, especially when you are working in busy and extended shifts.
+Wearing the best nursing shoes for your feet is critically important in completing as many tasks as possible, especially when you are working in busy and extended shifts.

 - Slip prevention

-A study revealed that nurses, especially those who are working in nursing homes, are more likely to suffer slip, trip, and fall injuries than workers in other industries.
-Spills in hospital floors is common and you should protect yourself from these with the help of water-resistant non-slip shoes.
+A study revealed that nurses, especially those who are working in nursing homes, are more likely to suffer a slip, trip, and fall injuries than workers in other industries.
+Spills in hospital floors are common and you should protect yourself from these with the help of water-resistant non-slip shoes.
 Ensuring your safety is always important and never forsake it for a cheaper pair of shoes.